Refika Birgül

-Refika Birgül (May 19, 1980, Istanbul) is a food writer and television presenter.
+Refika Birgül (born May 19, 1980, Istanbul) is a food writer and television presenter.
 She is both the weekly food columnist of Refika’nın Mutfağı (Refika’s Kitchen) for Turkey's Hürriyet Daily News newspaper as well as the cooking program host of Mucize Lezzetler (Miracle Tastes).
 She hosts YouTube cooking channels in Turkish and English.

-In 2010, Birgül published her first bilingual cookbook Refika’nın Mutfağı/Cooking New Istanbul Style.
+In 2010, Birgül published her first bilingual cookbook, Refika’nın Mutfağı/Cooking New Istanbul Style.

 Early life

 Birgül was born in Istanbul into a large family dominated by medical professionals.
 Her mother is a Turkish Cypriot who is a native of Cyprus, and her father a native of Nevşehir.
-She was diagnosed with dyslexia at a young age; however, she exhibited a talent for adding large sums in her head, leading to a lifelong passion for mathematics (alongside black-and-white photography).
+She was diagnosed with dyslexia at a young age; however, she exhibited a talent for adding large sums in her head, leading to a passion for mathematics (alongside black-and-white photography).

 Birgül completed her undergraduate studies at Robert College, and has since studied psychology at Koç University and leadership education at London Business School.